 At School.
 You can establish your residency in South Carolina if you have a present intent to remain at your South Carolina school address and to make it your principal home for the time being.
 Any other interpretation of the residency laws is unconstitutional.
 The State Election Commission has clarified that you may register to vote in South Carolina if you reside there while attending college.

 At Home.
 If you leave your South Carolina home to attend school, you are allowed to register to vote using your parents’ South Carolina address.
 While registering to vote in another state is not automatically considered an abandonment of residency in South Carolina, some judges or officials might view it as such.
 If you have established residency in another state and are moving back to South Carolina with the intent to reside there, you will have to follow the normal registration procedure to re-register in South Carolina (see Registration section above).

 Challenges to Residency.
 The county voter registration board may ask you to prove your residency when you try to register.
-The following documents stating your physical mailing address in South Carolina will usually be accepted to prove your residency: a valid photo ID (note that student photo IDs do not ordinarily state a physical address and are therefore not accepted); a tax return; a driver’s license; a car registration; a utility or tuition bill; or a bank statement; a current utility bill; a current government check; a current paycheck; or a current government document with your address.
 Anyone can challenge your registration by writing to the registration board, and within 10 days of the challenge the board will hold a hearing, give you the opportunity to present evidence of your South Carolina residence (such as with official documents including your South Carolina address), and make a decision.
 If the board rejects your registration, you can appeal to the Court of Common Pleas and then to the Supreme Court.

 Voting in South Carolina may be considered a declaration of residency, potentially making you subject to other laws that govern state residents.

 You may vote absentee in South Carolina if you provide a legitimate reason for not showing up to the polls on Election Day.
-One legitimate reason is that you will be absent from your county on Election Day because you are attending school elsewhere.
+One legitimate reason is that you will be absent from your county on Election Day because you are a student.
 To vote absentee, you can get an application online and then print and return it to your county registration office, either by mail, fax, or email (in certain counties) by 5 p.m. on the fourth day before Election Day or in person by 5 p.m. on the day before Election Day.
 For your vote to be counted, the county registration office must receive your completed ballot, together with an oath signed by you and witnessed by someone else, by the close of polls on Election Day.

 If you are a first-time voter and you did not submit proof of your South Carolina address with your registration form, you will have to provide a copy of that proof with your absentee ballot application or absentee ballot (see Residency section above).